 Arghhh.
 I'm not the biggest fan of seam ripping anyway, but knit fabrics drive me crazy sometimes.
 Because of the way I sew, with designing my own patterns and projects, I usually end up with “un-sewing” a lot of my seams as I make changes to designs as I work.
-That's all well and good in cottons and other woven fabrics, but when it comes to knits I find that unpicking them is a whole new adventure.
+That's all well and good with cotton and other woven fabrics, but when it comes to knits I find that unpicking them is a whole new adventure.

-If you recall, for cottons and other wovens, we recently published an article about using an electric seam ripper.
+If you recall, for cotton and other wovens, we recently published an article about using an electric seam ripper.
 If you missed it, you can read all about it in our post entitled: Have you tried an electric seam ripper?
 More on that later though.

 Now back to knits.
 For a start, we might use different stitches in knits.
-Not always of course, but perhaps we are using a zig-zag stitch, a special ‘stretch' stitch that looks like a lightening bolt, a triple stretch stitch or a triple zig-zag.
+Not always of course, but perhaps we are using a zig-zag stitch, a special ‘stretch' stitch that looks like a lightning bolt, a triple stretch stitch or a triple zig-zag.
 For a start that can mean more stitches per inch than we might use with a woven fabric.
 The triple zig-zag and the triple stretch stitch are especially difficult to unpick.

 Maybe we are using a serger.
 If that's the case then the un-sewing isn't necessarily the problem – but if seams have been serged then part of the seam allowance might already have been cut off.
 Not good when you want to alter that seam.
 (If you do want to unpick a serged seam, check out the bonus video at the bottom of this article on how to do that easily.)